-Our SENCo is an experienced SENCo.
-Our teaching assistants receive training to deliver literacy, speech and language, numeracy and social skills interventions.
+Our SENCO is an experienced SENCO with an M.A. training in the Management of Special Needs in Mainstream Schools, 1996 and is a dyslexia specialist teacher Our teaching assistants receive training to deliver literacy, speech and language, numeracy and social skills interventions.

 Lunchtime assistants are trained in supporting children with play skills and other specialist staff include our play therapist.